jwern/national-parks/README.md

 export default nationalParksKey;
 ```

-In this file, where you see "YOUR*KEY_HERE", paste the key you get from the NPS website (inside the quotes so it is a string).
-Then, rename the file to just \_secret.js*: this is the filename [fetchData.js](src/js/fetchData.js) calls to access the API key.
+In this file, where you see "YOUR_KEY_HERE", paste the key you get from the NPS website (inside the quotes so it is a string).
+Then, rename the file to just `secret.js`: this is the filename [fetchData.js](src/js/fetchData.js) calls to access the API key (visible in line 1 of [fetchData.js](src/js/fetchData.js)).

 You can freely change the filename or variable name from [secretSample.js](src/js/secretSample.js), but you should mirror those changes in [fetchData.js](src/js/fetchData.js).